What to expect in Christian Funerals? Find out here. – Titan Casket

 In the school of Christianity, when someone passes away, a funeral is held to honor their life and their passing, usually at a church.
 While not every Christian funeral service follows the same pattern, there are certain traditions that you are likely to witness if you are attending a Christian burial or, more rarely, a Christian cremation.
 Either way, a Christian funeral is usually meant to be a somber occasion where the loved ones of the deceased can gather to mourn.

 People attending the funeral often bring along flowers or arrange to have them sent to the funeral home beforehand.
 Do not skip bringing flowers if you are confused about which ones to get; there are no real rules and you might offend someone if you bring nothing.
-At a funeral, Christian dress code dictates that you wear dark colors such as black or navy and dress modestly.
+At a funeral, Christian burial dress code dictates that you wear dark colors such as black or navy and dress modestly.
 Attendees are also expected to maintain decorum as a sign of respect by refraining from causing any disruption.

-Beliefs
+Christian Funeral Beliefs

 Christians believe in an afterlife where a person goes to either Heaven or Hell after death, and any rituals meant to honor the passing of the deceased operate within this context.
 Some Christians do believe in a purgatory where the soul goes immediately after death to cleanse their sins after which they may ascend to Heaven.
 They also believe in the possibility of resurrection in the future much like the way in which Jesus was resurrected after his death.